Gold Education Β· gold durability

 18K Gold: Moderate Wear, Balanced Durability

-18K gold (125–165 HV depending on alloy) provides balanced durability for most jewelry applications.
-Expected wear patterns include gradual surface scratching developing over months to years, measurable shank thinning in rings after 10–20 years of daily wear, prong wear requiring retipping every 5–10 years for stone-set pieces, and polished finish requiring professional refinishing every 1–3 years for daily-wear pieces.
+18K gold (125–165 HV) provides balanced durability for most jewelry applications.
+Expected wear patterns include gradual surface scratching over months to years, measurable shank thinning in rings after 10–20 years of daily wear, and prong wear requiring retipping every 5–10 years for stone-set pieces.
+For a full comparison of karat durability, see 14K vs 18K vs 24K Gold: A Materials Science Comparison.

 14K Gold: Enhanced Wear Resistance